ljuvela/GELP/README.md

     "num_mels": 80,
     "dct_coefs": null,
 ```
 `num_freq` set the number of frequency bins in STFT.
-For example, 1025 bins corresponds to FFT size of 2048. `frame_length_ms` and `frame_shift_ms` set the STFT frame length and hop size in milliseconds, while `preemphasis` sets the first order differentiator coefficient used in pre-emphasis.
+For example, 1025 bins corresponds to FFT size of 2048. `frame_length_ms` and `frame_shift_ms` set the STFT frame length and hop size in milliseconds, while `preemphasis` sets the first-order differentiator coefficient used in pre-emphasis.
 ```json
     "num_freq": 1025,
     "frame_length_ms": 25.0,
     "frame_shift_ms": 5.0,
     "preemphasis": 0.97,
 ```
-`min_level_db` and `ref_level_db` are normalization coefficients used to limit (and clip) the dynamic range of the mel-spectrograms
+`min_level_db` and `ref_level_db` are normalization coefficients used to limit (and clip) the dynamic range of the mel-spectrograms.
 ```json
     "min_level_db": -100,
     "ref_level_db": 20,
 ```

 `ar_filter_order` determines the order of AR model polynomial.
-A typical choice for TTS is 30, but we used 24 in the paper for compatibility with our previous work on MFCC synthesis.
+A typical choice for text-to-speech is 30, but we used 24 in the paper for compatibility with our previous work on MFCC synthesis.
 ```json
     "ar_filter_order": 24
 ```